anshulyadav1976/n8n-copilot/README.md

 - OpenRouter API: https://openrouter.ai/docs

 ## Notes
+- Provide the instance root as Base URL (not `/rest` or `/api/v1`).
+The app auto-detects Public API (`/api/v1`) vs legacy REST (`/rest`).
+- Ensure Public API is enabled and an API Key is created under Settings → API.
+401 Unauthorized typically means the key is invalid/missing or the wrong endpoint is used.
-- Keys are not persisted beyond the Streamlit session in MVP
+- Keys are not persisted beyond the Streamlit session in this MVP.
-- Writing/executing workflows is intentionally disabled in MVP
+- Writing/executing workflows is intentionally disabled in this MVP.